DynamoDS/DynamoSamples/README.md

 These samples make use of the Dynamo NuGet packages.
 NuGet should take care of restoring these packages if they are not available on your system at build time.

-**NOTE: This samples library is a work in progress.
-It will become fully functional with Dynamo 0.8.2.**

 # Building the Samples

 - Clone the repository.